Flo vs Luna vs Clue: honest comparison + Flo alternative in 2026

 Short answer

-Both apps can be useful.
+All three apps can be useful.
+They solve different problems.

 What Flo does well